 mechanical coupling – a rigid connection between two isolated objects.
 When an acoustically isolated room transmits sound vibrations, it is frequently due to a mechanical coupling created during construction.
 For example, two isolated walls will become mechanically coupled if rigid electrical conduit is fastened to both walls.
 Other potential causes of mechanical coupling include air ducts and plumbing.
 Also called by slang term mechanical short.

-mechanical decoupling – (1) Eliminating mechanical coupling, typically accomplished by inserting a flexible material between rigid components.
-For example, using flexible metallic instead of rigid electrical conduit, using accordion-shaped canvas joints instead of rigid air-ducts, and using flexible tubing instead of hard plumbing pipes.
-(2) Sonically isolating an object from other objects, such as a microphone from the stand using a shock mount or a speaker cabinet from the wall or floor using an isolation pad.
+mechanical decoupling – (1) Reducing transmission of physical vibrations between objects (mechanical coupling), typically accomplished by inserting a flexible material between rigid components.
+For example, using flexible electrical conduit instead of rigid conduit, using accordion-shaped canvas joints instead of rigid air-ducts, and using flexible tubing instead of hard plumbing pipes.
+(2) Sonically isolating an object from other objects, such as isolating a microphone from the stand by using a shock mount or a speaker cabinet from the wall or floor using an isolation pad.
+Also called mechanical isolation.

 mechanical rights societies – organization is various countries formed to administer and collect mechanical royalties (mechanicals) for their members for the statutory license agreements of music, literature, and dramatic works.